cloudblue/connect-workflows/subscriptions-fulfillment-request/s-a-draft.md

 ## Description
 The system assigns the *Draft* state to a new fulfillment request in case the dynamic validation capability is enabled.
 Therefore, the Connect platform enables its users to implement the real-time validation of tier configuration requests.
 Once a tier request is successfully validated, the system can transfer this request to the *Pending* status.
 Otherwise, this draft request is deleted.
 ## Prerequisites
-The enabled **Dynamic Validation fo Draft Request** product capability is required.
+The enabled **Dynamic Validation of Draft Request** product capability is required.
 ## Transferable statuses
 The draft request can be transferred to one of the following statuses: